 Resources for Voting Rights Activism

-Assembled below are some of the best nonpartisan organizations working to promote voting and increase voter access and transparency, both here in North Carolina and nationally.
+Assembled below are some of the best nonpartisan organizations that are working to promote voting and increase voter access and transparency here in North Carolina.

-Resources: Way to learn about issues around voting and democracy:
+Resources: Ways to learn about issues around voting and democracy:

 - Voting Rights Lab - NC webpage: Offers a listing of all bills introduced or in the pipeline in one of the chambers that address voting.
 These can be ones that could be considered voter suppression, voter “enhancement”, redistricting or something comparable.
 This webpage also lists a lot of questions about voting

 - Democracy Docket is a website and advocacy group focused on voting rights and election litigation in the United States.
-The website follows ongoing stories about current legislation.
+The website follows ongoing stories about current legislation and offers a Democracy Alerts webpage.
 You can also sign up for their newsletter or follow on FaceBook.

 - The NC Board of Elections has created the above webpage as well as a Mythbuster Archive to provide accurate information and to address some of the rumors that have been circulated attempting to discredit our elections.